Ex vivo: History

-In 1935, French surgeon Alexis Carrel and American aviator Charles Lindbergh unveiled the first closed, sterile perfusion pump.
-The glass-enclosed, three-chamber device maintained a pulsatile flow of oxygenated perfusate through explanted animal thyroid glands, keeping them viable for up to three weeks in vitro.
+In 1935, French surgeon Alexis Carrel and American aviator Charles Lindbergh announced the first closed, sterile perfusion pump.
+The glass-enclosed, three-chamber device maintained a flow of oxygenated perfusate through explanted animal thyroid glands, keeping them viable for up to three weeks in vitro.
 Their fragments were then transferred to culture flasks, where they gave rise to proliferating cell colonies, verifying ex vivo viability.
-By equalizing pressure and continuously recirculating the medium, the apparatus proved that long-term organ maintenance outside the body was feasible and laid the groundwork for modern perfusion culture techniques.
-In 1953, American surgeon John Heysham Gibbon successfully employed a heart–lung machine during open-heart surgery on a human patient.
-The procedure demonstrated that an artificial circuit with controlled oxygenation and temperature could temporarily maintain systemic circulation.
-Throughout the 20th century, ex vivo techniques were adapted for a range of animal models.
-A notable refinement was the development of the working heart model, in which perfusate enters the left atrium and exits through the aorta, more closely replicating physiological flow conditions.
+The apparatus showed that, by equalizing pressure and continuously recirculating the medium, organs could be kept viable outside the body for extended periods.
+In 1953, American surgeon John Heysham Gibbon successfully used a heart–lung machine during open-heart surgery on a human patient, which showed that an artificial circuit with controlled oxygenation and temperature could temporarily maintain systemic circulation.
+During the 20th century, ex vivo techniques were adapted for a range of animal models.
+A notable one was the development of the working heart model, in which perfusate enters the left atrium and exits through the aorta, more closely replicating physiological flow conditions.
 Advances in instrumentation enabled detailed assessments of cardiac function, including pressure–volume relationships, oxygen consumption, and myocardial contractility.

-The artificial organ field contributed significantly to the advancement of ex vivo systems; for example, the development of hemodialysis relied on a series of ex vivo models designed to support and test extracorporeal circulation technologies.
+The artificial organ field was particularly influential in the advancement of ex vivo models; the development of hemodialysis, for example, relied on a series of models designed to test and support extracorporeal (outside the body) circulation technologies.